bpanel-org/bpanel/README.md

 3. Navigate to http://localhost:5000 to see your webapp.
 Requests to `\node` will get get forwarded to your bcoin node.

-For local development, you can only run only the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev` (or `npm run start:poll` for Mac since webpack's watch behaves strangely on mac sometimes).
+For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev` (or `npm run start:poll` for Mac since webpack's watch behaves strangely on mac sometimes) to run the app and app server from your local box.

 ## Updating Plugins
 To install plugins, simply add the name as a string to the `plugins` array in `pluginsConfig.js`,